appbaseio/reactivesearch/content/docs/reactivesearch/vue/result/ResultList.md

 -   **className** `String`
     CSS class to be injected on the component container.
--   **renderData** `Function|scoped-slot` [optional]
+-   **renderData** `Function|slot-scope` [optional]
-    a callback function or scoped-slot where user can define how to render the view based on the data changes.
+    a callback function or slot-scope where user can define how to render the view based on the data changes.

 > Note
 >